Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

 Since THCA doesn’t fit into the CB1 receptor, it doesn’t offer those same psychoactive experiences.
 More research is still needed to understand its benefits, but what has been conducted so far is promising.

 One study showed that THCA has some powerful neuroprotective properties.
-Because of these properties, researchers suggest it could be helpful towards neuroinflammatory and neurodegenerative diseases.
+Because of these properties, researchers suggest it could be helpful for neuroinflammatory and neurodegenerative diseases.

-Another study showed potential benefits of tetrahydrocannabinolic acid towards epilepsy because of anticonvulsant properties within the plant compound.
+Another study showed the potential benefits of tetrahydrocannabinolic acid towards epilepsy because of its anticonvulsant properties within the plant compound.

 Consuming THC is a favorite pastime for many.
-Experiencing the high can offer some much-needed support with maintaining a wellness routine.
-There are plenty of different consumption methods for both THC and THCA but first, let’s look at another type of THC — delta-8 THC vs. delta-9 THC.
+Experiencing the high may offer some much-needed support with maintaining a wellness routine.
+There are plenty of different consumption methods for both THC and THCA but first, let’s look at another type of THC — delta 8 THC vs. delta 9 THC.

-If you’re looking for different ways to consume THC vs. THCA, we’ve got you covered.
-You can buy delta-8 gummies right here on our website.
+If you’re looking for different ways to consume THC and THCA, we’ve got you covered.
+You can buy delta 8 gummies 1000 mg right here on our website.
 These edibles produce a smooth high in a playful, bite-sized treat that’s been extensively taste-tested and third-party lab testing to ensure compliance and quality.
-In the delta-8 THC vs. delta-9 THC consumption methods, they’re both similar.
+In the delta 8 THC vs. delta 9 THC consumption methods, they’re both similar.

-You can find tinctures, capsules, and edibles like gummies.
-Each of these has been converted from its original carboxylic acid forms, whether in the lab or through the natural drying process for delta-9.
+You can find tinctures, capsules, and edibles like delta 8 gummies.
+Each of these has been converted from its original carboxylic acid forms, whether in the lab or through the natural drying process for delta 9.

 The good news is that technology continues to advance, which means you can find THCA in the form of topicals, extracts, patches, and more.
 Get adventurous by juicing raw cannabis leaves to reap more than just the benefits of THCA.
 You’ll get many of the chemical compounds that make up this plant which is well over 400 known entities.

 Another aspect of lab testing is drug testing.
 Would THCA show up on a drug test as THC does?
 It’s possible.
 The THCA can leave behind the metabolite that drug tests are looking for — THC-COOH.
-The same is true with any type of THC, including delta-8.
+The same is true with any type of THC, including delta 8 online.
 While they can trigger a positive test, that doesn’t mean it is a true positive.
-It would be a false positive because drug tests are only supposed to determine whether a person is consuming delta-9, which is illegal on a federal level above 0.3%.
+It would be a false positive because drug tests are only supposed to determine whether a person is consuming delta 9, which is illegal on a federal level above 0.3%.

-Is there a difference in legality between delta-9 THC vs. THCA?
+Is there a difference in legality between delta 9 THC vs. THCA?
 Currently, THCA isn’t scheduled as a banned substance on a federal level.
 Some states could claim it’s an analog of THC and then regulate or ban it, but it doesn’t seem to be an issue.
 Does THCA get you high?
 No, it doesn’t.
-And its legality is likely because THCA isn’t psychoactive, so you don’t have to worry so much about getting high like you would with delta-9 THC.
+And its legality is likely because THCA molecules aren't psychoactive, so you don’t have to worry so much about getting high like you would with delta 9 THC.

-Legal Disclaimer: You should still consult an attorney for the best legal advice regarding delta-8 in your state, as the material shared here is for informational purposes only.
+Legal Disclaimer: You should still consult an attorney for the best legal advice regarding Delta 8 & the raw cannabis plant in your state, as the material shared here is for informational purposes only.
 Please speak with your medical doctor if you have fatty liver disease, are looking for help with your central nervous system, or if you have questions about potential benefits.